BritishBambi/The-Waypoint-PP4/README.md

 ## Acknowledgments

 Thanks to [dev.to](https://dev.to/yahaya_hk/how-to-populate-your-database-with-data-from-an-external-api-in-django-398i) for providing the information to populate my pages and datbase with API content.
+Thanks to the [alluath](https://django-allauth.readthedocs.io/en/latest/faq.html) documentation whichh was used to figure out email servers during development.
+Thanks to the [django](https://docs.djangoproject.com/en/4.0/) docs which were also used as a step by step while going through the project to ensure everything was set up correctly.
+Thanks to [Corey Schafer](https://youtu.be/FdVuKt_iuSI) for the tutorial to get automatic profile creation and updating working as intended for my project.
+Thanks to My mentor Daisy McGirr for believing in me through the project and for answering the questions I had throughout.

 ## Credits

 Credit to [Julie Ucha](https://www.julieucha.com) for designing the logo and icon for the site.
+Credit to [Rawg](https://rawg.io) API for allowing the project to exist through the game requests and image display.

+All images of games are either taken from the API or uploaded publicly online, the site is made for educational purposes only and does not own any of the games featured on the site.